 If a sole trader is your choice of business, our company formation agents can provide you with a description of the main steps to take to open this type of company in Montenegro.
 These include the following:

-- Certify the articles of association and other founding agreements of the company – you need copies of your identification documents, the corporate documents, and a receipt of document certification.
+- Certify the articles of association and other founding agreements of the company – you need copies of your identification documents, corporate documents, and a receipt of document certification.
 These have to be submitted to the municipality where you set up the sole trader in Montenegro;

 - Register the sole trader – you submit all the necessary documents with the Central Registry to obtain the registration certificate, tax identification number, VAT number, and customs authorization;